50 ton 40 foot Steel hinged door refrigerator car WFE 68400-68649

 HO scale KIT with trucks and magnetic couplers.

 First is the as built scheme of 1949 with optic style lettering, boxcar red roof, and ends, yellow sides with red kickplates below the door, black hardware including fan generator housing at BL and AR corners above the body bolster, 42” Side Facing Goat Great Northern Railway herald, and ventilator-refrigerator lettering.
 The first lot was car number 68452, which is now sold out.
-The second lot is car number 68509, which will be available in April.
-We are accepting orders, which will be fulfilled when we receive the cars.
+The second lot is car number 68509, which is now available.

 The second scheme, applied from about 1956 forward, features optic style lettering, with boxcar red ends, silver roof, all yellow sides including hardware and kickplate, 48” Side Facing Goat Great Northern Railway herald, and refrigerator lettering.
 The first lot was car number 68536, which is now available.
-The second lot is car number 68647, which will be available in April.
+The second lot is car number 68647, which is now available.
 We are accepting orders for both car numbers.
-Orders for 68647 will be fulfilled when we receive the cars.
+Orders for 68536 will be fulfilled until we are out of stock.

 The third scheme, applied from 1960 forward, features gothic style lettering, with boxcar red ends, silver roof, all yellow sides including hardware and kickplate, 48” Side Facing Goat Great Northern Railway herald, and refrigerator lettering.
 The first lot was car number 68643, which is now available.
-The second lot is car number 68482, which will be available in April.
+The second lot is car number 68482, which is now available.
 We are accepting orders for both car numbers.
-Orders for 68482 will be fulfilled when we receive the cars.
+Orders for 68643 will be fulfilled until we are out of stock.

 NATION-WIDE SERVICE